lowagner/sparrow-bullets/README.md

 I have compiled this on a Linux distribution, and good luck trying to do it on something else.
-If you are on Linux, first download sparrow3d from https://github.com/theZiz/sparrow3d.

-Then compile sparrow3d.
-To do so, you will need to install extra libraries.
+If you are on Linux, first download sparrow3d from https://github.com/theZiz/sparrow3d and compile.
+To do so, you may need to install extra libraries.
 On Ubuntu, you can grab these:
 `libsdl-ttf2.0-dev`, `libsdl-mixer1.2-dev`, `libsdl-net1.2-dev`,
 `libsdl-gfx1.2-dev`, and `libsdl-image1.2-dev`.
 (Let me know if I've missed any.)